 Less than a micron in length, MGMR is composed of individual, discrete, dispersed, length controlled, surface functionalized, multi-walled carbon nanotubes.
 Utilizing these advanced physical properties has allowed for the development of an exceptional drug delivery system when compared to liposomes, polymeric systems, and antibody drug conjugates.

-MGMR carbon nanotubes hold tremendous potential in medicine due to their high aspect ratio: their relatively long length and small diameter means they have an extremely high surface area that allows them to enter cells and potentially cross the blood-brain barrier.
-MGMR mitigates safety concerns associated working with traditional CNTs, no longer limiting the vast potential for advancement in an array of medical applications.
+MGMR carbon nanotubes hold tremendous potential in medicine due to their unique physical properties.
+Their extremely high surface area and aspect ratio allows for cargo attachment that penetrates deeply into cells and organs; potentially crossing the blood-brain barrier.
+MGMR’s safety profile is far superior to traditional CNTs which reinvigorates the long-theorized potential of the technology for CNTs an array of medical applications.
 View applications

 MGMR: Specifications and Novel Physical Properties